open/close all folders

 - All of Special World counts.
 The whole World is a Nintendo Hard ROM Hack of itself, forsaking all logic in favor of the Rule of Cool.
 As if it could get better than that, after you beat it, the whole Game becomes a Halloween Episode.

-- Even the Scrappiest of Scrappy Levels, Tubular, has you fly through an entire level as a living balloon, which, once you learn how to navigate the darn level, is actually pretty fun.
+- Even the Scrappiest of Scrappy Levels, Tubular, has you fly through an entire level as a living balloon, which, once you learn how to navigate the darn level, is actually pretty fun, especially because you feel like a total Badass for ducking, swerving, and slipping through the entire level, getting refills on your P-Balloon just in the nick of time, multiple times.

 - The final course in the Special Star World, "Funky".
 After making your way through the level, eating berries with Yoshi to increase the time limit, you pass a massive yellow pipe going into the air.
 After this point, the enemies disappear, and you continue heading to the right, only to find the message YOU ARE A SUPER PLAYER!!.
 Written entirely with coins.
 Pure awesome.

 - Bob-omb Battlefield was a beautiful first impression with that cool mountain and the Chain Chomp's cage.
-This should've been the Throwback Galaxy.
-That and Snowman's Land.
+Many fans say this should've been the Throwback Galaxy.

 - Any level with the Wing Cap in it.
 (Except maybe for the Goddamn Over The Rainbow star.)
 The best one is the final one, outside the castle.
 You shoot yourself out of the cannon into the floating "?" box...and you just fly.
 And it's gorgeous.